Yerevan State University: Faculty of Law

 The Faculty of Law of the Yerevan State University is one of the oldest faculties of YSU.
 Within the last 75 years, more than 12, 000 students graduated from the Faculty and were later employed by government agencies, law enforcement and judicial bodies, banks, international organizations, and private business.

-The faculty offers programs for receiving Bachelor's Degrees, Masters Degrees, and Post-Graduate Degrees (Aspirantura).
+The faculty offers programs for receiving bachelor's degrees, Master's degrees, and Post-Graduate Degrees (Aspirantura).
 There is also a five-year program (Law as second specialty) for those who already obtained a diploma of higher education in other fields, as well as an extension program started in 2007.

 The Faculty of Law consists of the following Chairs: